mskf3000/Tutorials-and-Cheat-Sheets/Git - Initing a Repo and Pushing to Origin.md

     git commit --amend --author="Jack Szwergold <JackSzwergold@gmail.com>"

-And if you have already pushed the previous commit to a repository, you need to forch push it like this:
+And if you have already pushed the previous commit to a repository, you need to force push it like this:

     git push -f